simonplant/misc-prompts/synthesis-toolkit/synthesis-toolkit2.md

 [Write 2-3 full paragraphs that capture the complete story.
 This should stand alone as a valuable document, synthesizing the key findings, noting areas of strong agreement, acknowledging critical uncertainties, and providing clear strategic direction.
 Write in flowing prose, not bullet points.]

-## Introduction

-[A compelling opening paragraph that establishes context, stakes, and the journey ahead.
-This should draw the reader in and explain why this synthesis matters.]

-## [Section 1: Descriptive Title Based on Content]

-[Write 3-5 paragraphs of flowing prose that fully develop this aspect of the topic.
-Weave together insights from multiple agents into a unified narrative.
-Include evidence classifications naturally within the text, such as: "Based on empirical data from three independent analyses (Evidence: 0.95), we can establish that..." or "While more speculative (Evidence: 0.65), emerging patterns suggest..."]

-[Continue developing the ideas with specific examples, supporting evidence, and clear explanations.
-Each paragraph should build on the previous one, creating momentum and deepening understanding.]

-### [Subsection if needed for complex topics]

-[Additional paragraphs that explore specific aspects in detail.
-Maintain narrative flow between all sections.]

-## [Section 2: Next Major Theme]

-[Another 3-5 paragraphs developing the next major area of the synthesis.
-Ensure smooth transitions from the previous section.
-Continue to integrate evidence quality indicators naturally: "Multiple agents converge on this conclusion with high confidence..." or "Though based on limited data..."]

-## [Section 3: Advanced Insights or Applications]

-[Continue with substantive content for each major area identified in the synthesis]

-## Areas of Uncertainty and Future Considerations

-[1-2 paragraphs discussing what remains unclear, where evidence is weak, or where agents disagreed significantly.
-Present this as a narrative discussion, not a list: "While the synthesis reveals strong consensus on X, significant uncertainty remains regarding Y. The primary tension centers on whether...
-Agent A's analysis suggests... while Agent B's framework implies...
-Resolution of this question will likely require..."]

-## Conclusion

-[2-3 paragraphs that synthesize the journey, reinforce key insights, and provide clear direction forward.
-End with strategic implications and recommended next steps presented as flowing prose.]

 ---